 Another ex-member of the Blue Angels who died in the war was Lieutenant Clarence Tolbert, who was brought down on November 6, 1972, above the Vietnamese coast.
 He flew on the A-7B Corsair from the Midway aircraft-carrier.
 Tolbert ejected successfully but his parachute did not open and he died.

 On March 8, 1973 Capt.
 John Fogg #3, Lt.
-Marlin Wiita #2 and LCDR Don Bentley #1 collided in mid-air during practice over the Superstition Mountains in California.
-All three pilots landed successfully.
-The cause of the incident was the wrong maneuver from Flight Leader LCDR Don Bentley.
-After this he was replaced by the ex-Lead Solo #5 LT Skip Umstead from 1972 airshow season.
+Marlin Wiita #2 and LCDR Don Bentley #1 ejected successfully after a mid-air collision between #1 and #2 during practice over the Superstition Mountains in California.
+The Blue Angels Diamond performed a loop with fuel trails on, when the collision between two aircraft produced a fireball thus ignites the trails and catch 3 aircraft on fire.
+The slot pilot landed his F-4J safely.
+The cause of the incident was the wrong maneuver from Flight Leader LCDR Don Bentley who received a back injury from ejection.
+After this incident, he was replaced by the ex-Lead Solo #5 LT Skip Umstead from 1972 airshow season.
 In April 1973, Commander Umstead was called back to the Blues to perform the duties of the Officer-in-Charge and Flight Leader.
-For his misfortune this returning takes his life four months later.
+For his misfortune, this returning takes his life four months later.